 - "Grab and go" and limited hot food services are available on select routes between Vancouver Island, Metro Vancouver, Southern Gulf Islands, Sunshine Coast and North Coast.
 Grab a bite and take it back to your vehicle on the upper deck, to one of the passenger areas or the outer decks.

 - Passengers travelling on enclosed vehicle decks are required to leave their vehicles during the sailing to comply with Transport Canada’s regulation.
-At this time of year, the enclosed decks remain cool and there are pet areas on the upper decks for passengers with pets, as well as plenty of space on board.

 - For the most up-to-date travel information, follow @BCFerries on Twitter.